SMOKE MANAGEMENT

 Transport wind

-becomes light and variable and controlled by local terrain.
+becomes light and variable but favors SE to S and controlled by local terrain.

 Surface wind similar to afternoon.